rca/cmdline/README.md

 When `type` is a dotted string, the given function will be imported and used.
 For example, setting `type: convesion.convert_bool` will call the `convert_bool()` function in the [conversion](https://pypi.python.org/pypi/conversion) package.

 ## Logging
-Logging is configured through Python's logging.config.dictConfig function.
+Similarly, logging is configured through Python's `logging.config.dictConfig()` function.
 More info on dictconfig is at [docs.python.org](https://docs.python.org/3/library/logging.config.html#logging.config.dictConfig); an example is below.
 This configuration sets a `console` handler that sends logs to stdout and a `null` handler that throws away logs.
 The default logging configuration is to log WARN level and higher messages to the console, which is setup by the `root` logger, and two additional loggers are configured for the `mypkg.foo` and `mypkg.bar` loggers, where the loglevel for `mypkg.foo` is set to DEBUG and `mypkg.bar` is thrown out altogether.

 ```
 version: 1